Acksay/hip-vpls/README.md

 # Usage

 At the moment the setup is simple.
-We have four routers, which form the HIP VPLS and five switches connecting hosts and routers.
-There are also four hosts that are agnostic about the topology used.
+We have three hubs, three spokes which form the HIP VPLS and four switches connecting hubs and spokes.

 First clone the repository:
 ```